 SPAN 250B.
 Civilization and Culture of Modern Spain.
 Seminar examining aspects of the character and personality of the various political, geographical, and cultural groups of Spain as revealed through the social and literary studies of Spain from 1700 to the present.
 Prerequisite: Graduate status with fluency in understanding, speaking, reading, and writing contemporary Spanish.
-3 units.
+Units: 3.0.

 SPAN 250C.
 Civilization and Culture of Hispanic America.
 Seminar examining aspects of the character and personality of the various nations of Hispanic America as revealed through Hispanic-American social and literary studies.
 Attention will be given to the various ethnic groups found in Hispanic America.
 Prerequisite: Graduate status with fluency in understanding, speaking, reading, and writing contemporary Spanish.
-3 units.
+Units: 3.0.

 SPAN 250D.
 Civilization and Culture of Mexico.
 Seminar examining aspects of the national character and personality of Mexico as revealed through Mexican social and literary studies.
 Prerequisite: Graduate status with fluency in understanding, speaking, reading, and writing contemporary Spanish.
-3 units.
+Units: 3.0.

 SPAN 296.
 Experimental Offerings in Spanish.
 Seminar in Spanish will be scheduled as needed.
-3 units.
+Units: 2.0.

 SPAN 299.
 Special Problems.
 Individual projects or directed reading.
 Note: Open only to students who have the required number of units in residence and who appear competent to carry on individual work.
 Enrollment will be limited to hardship cases.
 Only 3 units of upper division or 3 units of graduate division credit will be accepted for any one degree in Spanish.
 Prerequisite: Permission of instructor supervising work, the advisor, and the Department chair.
-1-3 units.
+Graded: Graded (CR/NC Available).
+Units: 1.0-3.0.

 SPAN 500.
 Culminating Experience.
 Completion of a thesis, project or comprehensive examination.
 Prerequisite: Advanced to candidacy and permission of the graduate coordinator.
-Graded Credit/No Credit.
-3-4 units.
+Graded: Thesis in Progress.
+Units: 1.0-4.0.